rachelll777/group60/README.md

       - **`D`**: Move right
       - **`Q`**: Quit the game without saving
       - **`V`**: Save the game then Quit
       - Important: The package is **automatically picked up and delivered** when the player passed package and customer respectively.

-3. **Completion and Scoring:**
+4. **Completion and Scoring:**
    - **Win**: Player delivered all Packages within step limits.
 The Success Page also show player's efficiency.
    - **Lose**: Player is unabled to delivered all Packages within step limits.
 Or player quit the game without saving.

+5. **To Continue the Saved Game:**
+   - **`Continue`**: You can continue play the saved game on menu!
+The status of the game will always be the newest game version you saved.
+   - **To Practice**: You can always play the saved game even you failed, as long as you don't save a new one.

 --------------------------
 ## Non-Standard Libraries 📖